icarusfactor/opensim-install/README.md

  This is the default setting so no change is needed , just to make aware of how it connected to the rest of the system.

-This is the default setting so no change is needed, just to make aware of how it connected to the rest of the system.
 ```
 BASEPATH/opensim/bin/OpenSim.ini
 Include-Architecture = "config-include/Standalone.ini"